DASH diet: Description

-Following this diet requires some planning ahead and cooking.
+Following this diet requires some planning and cooking.
 To ease this, both the NHLBI and NIH maintain lists of healthy recipes.

-There is some conflicting data about the need for low-fat dairy foods, with some studies showing beneficial while others detrimental effects.
+There is some conflicting data about the need for low-fat dairy foods, with some studies showing beneficial effects while others detrimental effects.

 Elements can be replaced by alternatives for those with allergies or lactose intolerance, such as lactose-free products instead of dairy, and seeds instead of nuts.
 There is some evidence that replacing animal proteins with plant-based proteins, such as nuts and seeds, reduces mortality risks.

 Some people may at first experience gas and bloating due to the high fiber content of plant foods such as fruits, vegetables and whole grains.
 This can be partially alleviated by limiting high fiber foods intake to 1 or 2 per week initially and progressively increasing.
 This may also be alleviated by substituting high-protein sources of fiber, like beans, with high-carbohydrate sources of fiber, like whole grains.

 DASH in addition with a reduction of sodium intake is associated with a reduction of blood pressure, in both individuals with and without hypertension.

-Health Effects
+Health effects

-Cardiovascular Disease and Hypertension
+Cardiovascular disease and hypertension

 The first modifications recommended by guidelines for people at risk of cardiovascular disease are typically lifestyle changes, such as diet and physical activity followed by pharmacotherapy.
 A diet that consists of high sodium (>2g daily), sugar-sweetened beverages, red meat (>14g/d) and processed red meat consumption have been associated with cardiovascular death.
 The DASH diet along with similar diets like the Mediterranean diet that are rich in vegetables and fruit and low in saturated fats and trans fats are encouraged by multiple cardiovascular guidelines including the American Heart Association and American College of Cardiology, Canadian Cardiovascular Society, and 2016 European Guidelines.

 Hypertension is a cardiovascular disease risk factor and blood pressure has been used as a surrogate marker for cardiovascular disease benefits.
 The DASH diet is seen in many guidelines for hypertension; which is typically defined as having a blood pressure greater than 140/90 mmHg with some guidelines defining it as having a blood pressure greater than 130/90 mmHg.

 In a systematic review, the DASH diet reduced blood pressure by an average of 5.2/2.6 mmHg, however the blood pressure lowering effects may vary and will typically have a greater effect in people with a higher baseline blood pressure (especially those with hypertension) or BMI.
 The review found the DASH diet to reduce total cholesterol concentrations by 0.20 mmol/L. Using the average values for reductions in cholesterol levels and BP, the review concluded that the DASH diet was found to reduce the 10-year Framingham risk score for cardiovascular disease by about 13%.